-Sadly, there aren’t many options for the edible landscaper in deer country.
-Tall deer fencing around the landscape sort of negates the aesthetic appeal.
+Sadly, there aren’t as many options for the edible landscaper in deer country.
+Tall deer fencing around the landscape negates the aesthetic appeal.
 However, the following are a few plants to try.

-With deer I prefer to landscape using perennials because sometimes annual vegetables that are considered deer resistant will suddenly become attractive to them for no apparent reason!
+With deer I prefer to landscape using perennials because sometimes annual “deer resistant” vegetables will suddenly become attractive to them for no apparent reason!

-Take note that none of these are deer proof and should be protected, especially when young.
+Take note that none of these deer resistant edibles are deer proof and should be protected, especially when young.